textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 * `virtual`
 * `wget`

-[^functions]: If you discover any functions named in your feedback message that are not listed above, create a new topic in the [Textpattern Forum Troubleshooting section](https://forum.textpattern.com/viewforum.php?id=67) and post the 'High' diagnostics info so someone can help you determine if the function is necessary or not.
+[^functions]: **Functions**: If you discover any functions named in your feedback message that are not listed above, create a new topic in the [Textpattern Forum Troubleshooting section](https://forum.textpattern.com/viewforum.php?id=67) and post the 'High' diagnostics info so someone can help you determine if the function is necessary or not.